unchainlife/cheeseshop-js/docs/user-stories/readme.md

     * As a Courier I want to Pickup Stock, so that I can deliver it
     * As a Courier I want to Deliver Stock, so that I can mark it as arrived
 * As a Customer I want to know if a Store has Cheese in stock, so that I can avoid an unnecessary trip.

+## Rules

+1. State and Behaviour should be bound together.
+To separate them creates an anemic Domain Model.
+It makes it unclear what behaviour is available and current.
+1. State should be encapsulated, to avoid unexpected changes by external parties.
+All state mutations pass through a single interface.
+1. State should be immutable, to avoid unexpected side-effects and reduce defects.
+1. Don't create Aggregate Roots.
+An AR should be created by another AR.
+For example, Stock and Transfers should be created by a Location.
+When the top-most ARs is uncovered, that should either already exist within the system, having been seeded when the application was created, or be an abstracted Root component.